United States national cricket team: 2015 suspension

-2017–present: Transition to USA Cricket, Cricket World Cup League 2
+2017–2023: Transition to USA Cricket, Cricket World Cup League 2

-On June 22, 2017, at the ICC Annual Conference in London, the ICC Full Council voted unanimously to expel the USACA, following a Board recommendation in April, and a recent Dispute Resolution Committee hearing before Michael Beloff, which concluded in June 2017.
-This included its refusal to ratify an ICC-approved constitution.
+On June 22, 2017, at the ICC Annual Conference in London, the ICC Full Council voted unanimously to expel the USACA over governance and finance issues, following a Board recommendation in April, and a recent Dispute Resolution Committee hearing before Michael Beloff, which concluded in June 2017.
 In January 2019, a new sanctioning body known as USA Cricket was officially admitted by the ICC as a new associate member.

 After beating Singapore in the final match of the 2018 ICC World Cricket League Division Three, the United States were promoted to the Division Two for the first time.
 In April 2019, after finishing in the top 4 of the 2019 Division Two tournament, the United States qualified for the 2019–22 ICC Cricket World Cup League 2—which offers an opportunity to advance to the 2022 Cricket World Cup Qualifier.
 All matches in the Cricket World Cup League 2 are played in the One Day International format.

 As of 2019, all ICC members were granted Twenty20 International (T20I) status.
 The United States made its T20I debut on March 15, 2019, against the United Arab Emirates at the ICC Academy Ground in Dubai.

 In November 2021, Ireland announced that it would play a five-match limited overs series against the United States in December 2021, leading into its ODI series against the West Indies in January 2022.
 This marked the first time that the United States had ever hosted a bilateral series with a Test nation.
 The series began with two T20Is; after a slow start, a high-scoring partnership of Sushant Modani and Gajanand Singh bolstered the team during the second half of its innings, contributing to a total haul of 188 runs.
 With Ireland falling short by 26 runs, the United States achieved its first-ever victory in an international match against a Test nation.

 Ireland split the T20I series in the second match; batting first, the team was bowled out at 150, but the United States fell short in their innings by nine runs.
 The series was expected to continue on with ODI matches.
 However, on December 28, 2021, the entirety of the ODI series was cancelled after multiple postponements due to COVID-19 issues.

+In December 2022, following its tour of Namibia, USA Cricket announced that Jagadeesh Arunkumar had been released as head coach of the men's national team.